diegovalle/shapefiles2000/README.md

 * Casperjs

-So far it downloads all the 2000 census shapefiles, but so far there is a projection issue when combining them
+So far it downloads all the 2000 census shapefiles, but there is a projection issue when combining them.

+TODO:

+* Figure out the (zone)[http://spatialreference.org/ref/epsg/26716/] (11-16) each municipio belongs to (using its centroid?)